1f604/base51a/README.md

 *    d => Error: Invalid ID
 *    VV => Error: Invalid ID
 *    vv => Error: Invalid ID
+*    rn => Error: Invalid ID
+*    nn => Error: Invalid ID

 So, 11 characters are banned and 2 pairings are banned.
-Out of the 62 characters therefore we only have 51 characters.
+Out of the 62 characters therefore we only have 53 characters.

 It is important to note the pairings of characters that are banned.

 TODOs:
 - Add a "checksum" character at the end, or else specify algorithm to ensure a Hamming distance.